 Do you have lockers?

 No. However, we do have hangers in students’ crew rooms where students can choose to leave their bags as they move from class to class.

 We have 4 classes per grade.
 Currently, we have 132 students in 6th, 108 in 7th, and 112 in 8th.

 What is your cell phone policy?

-We do not allow students to use their phone from 9:00 AM to 3:20 PM.
+We do not allow students to use their phones from 9:00 AM to 3:20 PM.
 Families should call the main office if they have an emergency and need to reach their child.
 The first time a student uses their phone during the school day, they receive a warning.
 The second time it is taken away for the rest of the day and returned once school is over.
-The third time the phone is held in the office and we request a parent to come pick it up so we can discuss a course of future action.
+The third time the phone is held in the office and we request a parent to pick it up so we can discuss a course of future action.

 If parents don’t speak directly with teachers at SLC’s (Student Led Conferences), how do parents communicate with their student’s teachers?

 Teachers have parent engagement hours every Tuesday after school until 4:30.
 They can also easily be reached through their MS 839 email.